-I have an enormous fear of snakes, since I was a child.
+I have an enormous fear of snakes since I was a child.
 I had a number of dreams of being chased by a deadly snake.
 He runs after me begging me to wait and not to be afraid of him, but I am so terrified I just run screaming.
 I always run over a bridge across a river, knowing that he won’t cross the water.
 I collapse on the grass with relief knowing that I am free from him.
-Another snake dream is where I am lying on grass beside a river, a snake crawls along my body looks at me and says Don’t scream for some reason I am fearful, but not as threatened, however I run at the first chance I get.
+Another snake dream is where I am lying on the grass beside a river, a snake crawls along my body looks at me and says Don’t scream for some reason I am fearful, but not as threatened, however, I run at the first chance I get.
 No dreams for a long time, but I have had those ones quite a bit.

 This recurring dream takes many forms and in the second dreams sees you lying beside a river with the snake crawling along your body.
 Freud would certainly have taken this a symbol of seduction and the river as a symbol flowing energy of the libido.
 The snake tells you not to scream and although still fearful you are not as threatened as before.
 One way to interpret this dream is that it is trying to help you reconcile your fears about sexual intimacy.